 #32 TUE SCO

 #79 SAT LIB

 Michelle Lujan Grisham

 The two prospective candidates born on Sunday may be too strong to partner with Biden.
 They would have to hold back as vice president, but they could be powerful presidential candidates later on.
 The three born on Mars-ruled Tuesday are ready to work energetically with Biden’s Mars ruled Scorpio.
 The two gals born in the zodiac sign of Libra could bring a sense of balance to a relationship with Biden.
 Both could smooth off the rough edges of Biden’s temperament.
 That’s our outlook!

 Despite the heated encounter in the 6/27/2019 televised debate, Biden and Harris appear to have respect and, even affection, for one-another.
-Now that it’s clear that Harris is her own person, we can expect her to speak up if it appears necessary.
-Biden has discovered, that like most of us, he has a lot to learn regarding the ways that social change will be unfolding in these changing times.
+Now that it’s clear that Harris is her own person, we can expect her to speak up whenever necessary.
+Biden has discovered, like most of us, that he has lots to learn regarding the ways that social change are unfolding.